ashutoshmjain/gita/src/how.md

 I am devoid of illusions, I attained the wisdom !

 It is not uncommon that we get temporary relief from cyclic illusions (`Moha`).
-Such events - loss, fear or rejection - normally lead to depression because they leave the disillusioned in a vacuum. `Gita` on the other hand, spotlights truth through wisdom grounded in intelligence (`Smriti`).
+Such events - normally a deep loss - often lead to depression.
+They leave the disillusioned in a vacuum. `Gita` on the other hand, spotlights truth through wisdom embedded in human intelligence (`Smriti`).
 Instead of exclusion (`sanyasa`), it welcomes the precious gift we all are endowed with - human experience.
-In doing that, it provisions lasting peace and worldly success - a win-win. `Gita` is for everyone - it is not religion, race or place specific.
+In doing that, it provisions lasting peace and worldly success - a win-win.

+`Gita` is for everyone - it is not religion, race or place specific.

 </div>

-This publication aspires to decrypt `Gita` wisdom - from its history to its timelessness.
+This publication aspires to decrypt `Gita` wisdom - the original `smriti` - from its history to its timelessness.
 It is meant to be a working place for the ideas and artifacts surrounding the epic.

 ## icons and navigation ..